ELiuHub/MCQuiz/README.md

 - As a user, I want to be able to save my quiz to file
 - As a user, I want to be able to load my quiz and take it

+## Phase 4 Task 2
+- The option that I chose to implement was to make a class in my model package robust because I had already designed a method in a previous phase that threw a checked exception.
+In my Quiz class, the removeQuestion method throws a checked exception whenever the user tries to remove the last question in the quiz.
+This exception is being caught in my ViewQuestionsWindow class.